Science and Computer Science

 Grades: 11-12

 As three quarters of the globe is covered in water, this course will introduce the class to all of the aquatic ecosystems.
 Students will cover everything from oceans to estuaries, wetlands to lakes, ponds to streams.
 They will examine the biology and geology of aquatic ecosystems and dive deep into the impact of humans on these ecosystems.
 This course will be reading, writing, and lab intensive.
 There will be numerous short field trips to visit nearby Maryland aquatic ecosystems and opportunities to collaborate with local scientists.
-Prerequisite: Core 10 and permission of the department.
+Prerequisites: Core 10 and permission of the department.

 Biology 2: Extinctions and Biology 2: Extinctions (Accelerated)